gramoli/gramoli.github.io/_posts/2026-09-18-How-redbelly-copes-with-disasters.md

 stayed insensitive to isolated crashes, in part due to its fully decentralised (a.k.a., *leaderless*) design as we explained [previously](https://gramoli.github.io/2024/01/19/why-blockchains-were-actually-centralised.html).

 Availability is a copy of state that still answers after the building is gone.
+For any sensitive data, Redbelly is a system of choice to offer availability despite disasters.

 [1] [STABL: The Sensitivity of Blockchains to Failures](https://gramoli.github.io/pubs/2025-Middleware-Stabl.pdf).
 V. Gramoli, R. Guerraoui, A. Lebedev, G. Voron.
 26th ACM/IFIP International Middleware Conference (Middleware), 2025, Best Student Paper Award.